nawrockie/vadr-sarscov2-paper-supplementary-material/table2-files/00README-table2.txt

 #
 # How average percent identity was calculated
 #
-# For each of Norovirus, Dengue virus and SARS-CoV-2, for each of the
+# For each of norovirus, dengue virus and SARS-CoV-2, for each of the
 # RefSeq models (listed below), all alignments from the v-annotate.pl
 # were merged with the esl-alimerge command and then average identity
 # per merged alignment was determined using esl-alipid and the perl
 # script alipid2avg.pl (provided).
 Those average percent identities
 # were were then themselves averaged to get the values reported in
-# Table 2 (Norovirus: 81.6%, Dengue: 94.4%, SARS-CoV-2: 99.7%).
+# Table 2 (norovirus: 81.6%, dengue: 94.4%, SARS-CoV-2: 99.7%).
 #
 # The 'esl-' programs are installed with VADR in the directory that
 # the $VADREASELDIR environment variable will point to.
 #
 # List of RefSeqs:
-# Norovirus:
+# norovirus:
 # NC_001959, NC_006269, NC_008311, NC_010624, NC_029645, NC_029646,
 # NC_029647, NC_031324, NC_039475, NC_039476, NC_039477
 #
-# Dengue:
+# dengue:
 # NC_001474, NC_001475, NC_001477, NC_002640,
 #
 # SARS-CoV-2:
 # NC_045512
 #
-# Example commands (shown for 1 of the 11 Norovirus RefSeqs):
+# Example commands (shown for 1 of the 11 norovirus RefSeqs):

   ls va-gb.noro.full/*NC_001959*stk > NC_001959.list
   $VADREASELDIR/esl-alimerge --list NC_001959.list > NC_001959.merged.stk